Spicytin/mchelio-addons/mchelio_addons/m1a2_full/README.md

 # M1A2 Abrams - Full Auto HEAT and APFSDS Weapons

-Low effort Mcheli-o addon that adds two silly weapons to M1A2 Abrams.
+Low effort Mcheli Overdrive addon that adds two silly weapons to M1A2 Abrams.

 # Installation